Magic Links

 6. If you choose **Redirect to a URL**, enter the full page address in **Destination URL**.

-7. Use **Add Tags** and **Remove Tags** to choose the tag changes Mailrith makes after the click.
+7. Use **Add Tags** and **Remove Tags** to choose which tags Mailrith adds or removes after the click.

-8. Use **Add to Sequences** and **Remove from Sequences** to choose sequence changes Mailrith makes after the click.
+8. Use **Add to Sequences** and **Remove from Sequences** to choose which sequences Mailrith adds the subscriber to or removes the subscriber from after the click.

 9. Click **Save**.